SME Empowerment Learn how to correctly analyse this topic.

 If their product is specifically designed for smaller companies, giving tools to avoid financial losses can be considered the outcomes, and becoming resilient can be considered the impact.

 It is important to remain critical and nuanced.
-In your analysis, make sure you add value to your readers and go beyond the company’s CSR report by not merely reporting data from the company’s report but going the extra mile of providing additional metrics, studies, and sources to make your analysis robust and the impact value and scale are clear.
+In your analysis, make sure you add value to your readers and go beyond the company’s CSR report by not merely reporting data from the company’s report but going the extra mile of providing additional metrics, studies, and sources to make your analysis robust and the impact value and severity are clear.

 Common Mistakes: